-Liliana G. Bordeianou, MD, is a surgeon at the Massachusetts General Hospital Digestive Healthcare Center and assistant professor of surgery at Harvard Medical School.
+Liliana G. Bordeianou, M.D.,M.P.H. is a board certified colorectal surgeon at the Massachusetts General Hospital.
+She is an Assistant Professor at Harvard Medical School.

-Liliana Bordeianou, MD, MPH, is a board-certified colorectal surgeon and the codirector of the Pelvic Floor Disorders Service at Massachusetts General Hospital.
-She is also an assistant professor of surgery at Harvard Medical School.
+Liliana Bordeianou, MD, MPH, is a board-certified colorectal surgeon and the Director of the Colorectal Center at Massachusetts General Hospital .
+She is also the co-founder and the co-director of the Pelvic Floor Disorders Service .
+She is an Assistant Professor of Surgery at Harvard Medical School.

 Dr. Bordeianou has published extensively in academic research journals on colorectal surgery.
 She lectures both locally and internationally on invited topics including ulcerative and Crohn's colitis, rectal cancer, diverticulitis and pelvic floor disorders.